Highest Paying Truck Driving Jobs

 Are Truck Drivers In Demand?

-There is an alleged truck driver shortage, and it’s supposedly going to get way worse before it starts getting better.
-Which means, yes, drivers are in demand.
-Heavy load and tractor trailer drivers will need more than 108,000 qualified people through 2026 to sit behind the wheel.
-Light truck and delivery service drivers will have more than 62,000 seats open through 2026.
+There is a reported truck driver shortage, which means drivers are in demand.
+Heavy load and tractor trailer drivers will need more than 99,700 qualified people through 2028 to sit behind the wheel.

 Handpicked for you to read: